Window Focus and Space Management

 peekaboo window focus --app Chrome --window-title "Gmail"

-peekaboo window focus --app Terminal --space-switch never
+peekaboo window focus --app Terminal --space-switch

 # Move window to current Space

-peekaboo window focus --app TextEdit --move-here
+peekaboo window focus --app TextEdit --bring-to-current-space

-peekaboo window focus --app Finder --no-verify
+peekaboo window focus --app Finder --verify

 #Options

---app <name>- Application name, bundle ID, or PID--window-title <title>- Specific window title (partial match)--window-index <number>- Window index (0-based)--space-switch [auto|always|never]- Space switching behavior--move-here- Move window to current Space--no-verify- Skip focus verification
+--app <name>- Application name, bundle ID, or PID--window-title <title>- Specific window title (partial match)--window-index <number>- Window index (0-based)--space-switch- Switch to the target window's Space--bring-to-current-space- Move the target window to the current Space--verify- Verify the exact window is focused after the action

 #Space Management